 What is YouTube Studio?

-Once signed in to YouTube, creators can navigate to their studio and find a variety of features and tools that are key to not only creating, but refining and even promoting your YouTube content.
-These tools include real-time video performance metrics, detailed analytics, a comment dashboard for audience engagement, and options to customize your channel’s branding.
+Once signed in to YouTube, creators can navigate to their studio and find a variety of features and tools that are key to not only creating, but refining and even promoting their YouTube content:

 But let’s talk dollars.
 Because for most creators, earning even a side income (if not enough to replace their full-time job) is the long-term goal.